BrianVanNostrand/CameraWeatherHUD/README.md

+# Intro

+This is a simple camera and weather monitoring HUD designed to be displayed on two monitors.
+It uses an array of arrays of camera property objects to display a set of 12 carousels containing cameras that are updated every 10 minutes.
+All cameras are URL endpoints to static image feeds.
+Similarly, weather information from OpenMeteo, tidal information from tidesandcurrents.noaa.gov, and weather radar gifs from https://radar.weather.gov/ridge/standard/ are also updated on a 10 minute interval.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.